gravitational/teleport/rfd/0089-merge-webapps.md

 The Day to day development experience shouldn't change.
 The webapps project will continue to be self-contained and only require access to the nodejs and yarn binaries.
+The locations of the enterprise assets will have to be changed but that should remain transparent to the day to day activities.

-To work on the enterprise version of the application the developer will have to check out the enterprise version of Teleport which will bring with it the appropriate UI assets.
+To work on the enterprise version of the application the developer will have to check out the enterprise version of Teleport which will bring with it the appropriate webapp assets.

 Merging these repositories may cause some disruption when multiple developers are working on the same feature across the back and frontend.
 Using a